 “He showed the students the parts that go into making a jacket, pattern design, and how to put it together.
 60 students were involved and 25 different ideas were presented,” D’Souza said.

 The group worked with a prototype and altered the exterior.
-They also created a textile design for the interior.
+In addition, they also created a textile design for the interior.

 “We had to learn a little bit about embroidery, stitching, colours, and staying within a price point.
 There was the business side of it with expenses in regards to materials,” said DiLeo.
 “They had to come up with a social justice theme that was translated into the textile pattern, as well as the exterior colour, which had tie into their overall theme.”